Free-fermion models and the two-dimensional Ising models under the zero field and imaginary field $i(\pi/2){k_B}T$: Results

 \subsection{The triangular lattice}

 To deal with the triangular lattice Ising model, we employ the star-triangle transformation as shown in Fig.~\ref{fig5}(a).
-The transformed spin system is on the honeycomb lattice, with the replacement of the nearest-neighbour interaction $J \to J'$. $J'$ is determined by Eq.~(\ref{eq6}).
+The transformed spin system is on the honeycomb lattice, with the replacement of the nearest-neighbour interactions $J_i \to J^{\prime}_i$.
+The new anisotropic interactions $J^{\prime}_i$ are determined by Eq.~(\ref{eq6}).
 Applying the decorated lattice technique in the same way as that in Fig.~\ref{fig4}(a), we construct a sixteen-vertex model of which the vertex site is shown Fig.~\ref{fig5}(b).
 The mapping from the spin states to the arrow configurations is still that in Eq.~(\ref{eq13}).
-The relation between $J'$ and $J^{\prime}_1$ is the same with that in Eq.~(\ref{eq3}).
+The relation between $J^{\prime}_i$ and ${\tilde J'}_i$ is the same with that in Eq.~(\ref{eq3}).